 On Monday through Thursday evenings, come for special Integrated Yoga Nights, when we flow from one form of devotional yoga to another.
 An inner journey into the spiritual world unfolds naturally.
 These sessions begin at 6 pm with an offering of love and devotion to God.
 Guests are welcome to come for all or part of the program, according to their preferences.

 Hanuman also teaches Integrated Yoga on Saturdays at 12:30 pm.
 Don’t miss this customized, fun class with one of the area’s top yoga and martial arts instructors (and kirtan leaders).
 Get ready to serenely enter Krishna’s realm with a potent blend of Kundalini, Hatha, and Shakti (power) Yoga, as well as Tai Chi and other traditional martial arts exercises.
 We begin with the noon offering and Hanuman takes it from there.

-Classical and folk-dancing, live music, dramas, a ceremony of lights, a huge vegetarian feast, and offering of respects to a live cow.
+Classical and folk dancing, live music, dramas, a ceremony of lights, a huge vegetarian feast, and an offering of respect to a live cow.

 The Festival of Lights occurs during the lull between fall harvests and the onset of the monsoons.
 Thus it is a time of thanksgiving, and that corollary festival is called Anna Kuta (literally meaning “heaps of food”).
 Lord Krishna inaugurated this festival by inspiring the inhabitants of His village (Vrndavan) to worship the cows on this one day per year and to prepare a huge celebratory feast consisting of no less than 108 preparations.

 Holi is the Festival of Colors, a traditional Indian holiday celebrated in our own innovative fashion.
-By far our biggest festival of the year, during Holi 2010 thousands of revelers flooded the temple and grounds for a day of brightly colored powder, mantra, music and a bit of “holi” mayhem.
+By far our biggest festival of the year, during Holi thousands of revelers flood the temple and grounds for a day of brightly colored powder, mantra, music, and a bit of “holi” mayhem.